Zowe-Java-SDK/ZosShell/README.md

                                     line limit is 25 by default if not specified in arg2 v | visited                   - a list of visited datasets

-The following key combinations provide the following functionality within the shell:
+Key combinations provide the following functionality within the shell:

     CTRL C                  - copy text
     CTRL V                  - paste coped text
     UP arrow                - scroll up through history list